kostiukoleg/lviv.loc/wp-content/plugins/strong-testimonials/readme.txt

 ### Style

-> *This plugin only provides basic style options for background color and font color.
-Everything else will be inherited from your theme.*
+> This plugin provides a few designs with only basic style options for background color and font color.
+Everything else will be inherited from your theme.
 >
 > Some templates have light & dark versions and other options.
 If you want to customize things like fonts, margins and borders, you will need custom CSS.
 >